oppxi/guns.lol-theme/README.md

 ![Uploading image.png…](https://github.com/oppxi/gunsss/blob/main/preview.png)

-# Fork/Clone
+# How to?
-To make your
+Star it-Fork/Clone to make your!